 (Note to parents: Although we will touch on environmental issues from time to time, this mini-course is primarily focused on ocean plants, animals, and structures.)

 The live classes are usually game-based reviews of topics from the previous week and often an introduction to the coming week.
 Although it is always best if students attend the live classes, I will post the recording of the class so that students who can’t attend can watch later.
-Lessons will be posted Tuesday through Friday, and will include an online lesson as well as activities.
+Lessons will be posted Mondays, Tuesdays, Thursdays, and Fridays and will include an online lesson as well as activities.
 I use many audio and video recordings to help students learn the correct pronunciation of new terms as well as to reinforce content from the lesson.